Play Video

 James 1:17; Ecclesiastes 3:12-13

-Founding Pastor Luke + Kristen MacDonald
+Pastor Luke + Kristen

 We love the good news.
 We are giving our lives to trying to spread it.
 Our ministry passions are clear bible teaching, ethnic diversity, and growing our ability to truly love each other.